Juank628/global_summit/README.md

 # 📖 Global Summit <a name="about-project"></a>

 Global Summit is my firts Microverse capstone project.
 In this project I applied all what I learned in the first four weeks.
 This is a responsive webpage about a global summit.
+For more detail, please whatch this [video](https://www.loom.com/share/7a1d96ca3e0943868e701e88a2cb72d8)

 ## 🛠 Built With <a name="built-with"></a>